lains/link_grammar_prolog/README.md

 ```
 dpkg -S libpl.a;dpkg -S libswipl.a
 ```
-Write down *the absolute PATH* to the .a file, and set the environment variable `SWILIBPL` to point to this file, for example:
+Write down *the absolute PATH* to the .a file, and set the environment variable `STATIC_SWILIBPL` to point to this file, for example:
 ```
-export SWILIBPL=/usr/lib/libswipl.a
+export STATIC_SWILIBPL=/usr/lib/libswipl.a
 ```
 Now, look for the header file `SWI-Prolog.h`, on Debian/Ubuntu:
 ```